PlanBase/PdfLayoutManager/README.md

 # Positioning

-You probably don't need to know this to start using PdfLayoutMgr, but it's here to refer to when you're ready.

 #### User Space
 Everything is positioned on the page according to User Space which uses the familiar [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 Most people learned about this by drawing graphs in basic algebra in elementary school.

 #### 1/72" is default unit.
-This corresponds to one definition of a "point" and to a common screen resolution for older monitors.
+This corresponds to one definition of a "point" and a common screen resolution for older monitors.

 #### Lower-Left
 * The point (0,0) is the lower-left-hand corner of the page (in portrait orientation, in landscape it may be below the bottom of the page).